 Please notify the Course Coordinator if this is the case and we will do everything we can to accommodate.

-Participants are required to take their up to date Rule Book, Memorandum

 Important Notes

 Morning tea, light lunch and afternoon tea are included in course fees and are provided at the venue.

 All other meals, travel and accommodation are at participant’s own expense.